clewisdavis/The-Joy-of-React/course-notes.md

 ```

 - Ternary operator has been part of JS since IE 3 in 1996!
-- It rose to prominence with React, because it allows us to embed the if/else logic wihtin out JSX.
-Because a ternary opertor is an opertor instead fo a statement, it can be used inside JS expressions.
+- It rose to prominence with React, because it allows us to embed the if/else logic within out JSX.
+Because a ternary operator is an operator instead fo a statement, it can be used inside JS expressions.

 - It consists of three parts: